-If you are no longer eligible for Medical Assistance (Medicaid), you may be eligible to purchase health coverage through MNsure.
-For information about MNsure, call 855-3MNSURE or 855-366-7873, TTY, use your preferred relay services, or visit www.MNsure.org.
+If you are no longer eligible for Medical Assistance (Medicaid) and you do not have Medicare, you may be eligible to purchase health coverage through MNsure.
+For information about MNsure, call 855-3MNSURE or 855-366-7873; TTY, use your preferred relay services; or visit www.MNsure.org.
 This call is free.